wjayee/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to add an animal to the catalog by entering required details for the new animal.
-2. AnimalCatalog validates the details and checks for duplicate entries in the catalog.
-3. AnimalCatalog adds the animal to the catalog and displays a success message.
+2. AnimalCatalog adds the animal to the catalog and displays a success message.
     - Use case ends.

 **Extensions:**
-- 2a.
+- 1a.
 The animal already exists in the catalog.
-  - 2a1.
+  - 1a1.
 AnimalCatalog displays a message indicating a duplicate entry.
   - Use case ends.
-- 1a.
+- 1b.
 The user enters incomplete or invalid details.
-  - 1a1.
-AnimalCatalog prompts the user to enter the correct and complete details.
+  - 1bAnimalCatalog prompts the user to enter the correct and complete details.
   - Use case ends.

 ---